All Episodes

 Now, whether she's right or wrong is not the point.

-But for American citizens to be wandering around with that kind of thought, and it's legitimate thought because we know that the government Obama himself has said, Oh, I don't think we're going to account for will to live or spirit.
+But for American citizens to be wandering around with that kind of thought, and it's a legitimate thought because we know that the government, Obama himself has said, oh, I don't think we're going to account for will to live or spirit.

-Uh our experts are gonna have to use cost as a determining factor here.
+Our experts are going to have to use cost as a determining factor here.

-Just like I don't believe we actually have a Pazar.
+Just like, I don't believe we actually have a PASAR.

 And this guy's gearing up for a new round.